plofknaapje/2AMC15-2023-DIC/README.md

 Each evaluation of the agent will also result in an image of the path and a text file in the `results` folder.

 ## File structure and changes to the provided repository
 We kept the same overall file structure and added some things.
-We added a folder for storing the trained DQN models and a folder for storing the results of the experiments.
-We also created a second environment in the `environment_dqn.py` file
+We added a folder for storing the trained DQN models, a folder for storing the results of the experiments and a folder with the configurations of our dynamic environment.
+We also created a second environment class, `EnvironmentDQN`, which is customised for the DQN agent.
+This environment also includes the functionality to have moving objects in the environment.

 ## Requirements